telliott99/MyCrypto/part1/enigma1.rst

     I
     ABCDE F GHIJKLMNOPQR S TUVWXYZ
-    UWYGA D FPVZBECKMTHX S LRINQOJ
+    UWYGA D FPVZBECKMTHX S LRINQOJ - I r

     II
     ABC D EFGHIJKLMNOPQR S TUVWXYZ
-    AJP C ZWRLFBDKOTYUQG E NHXMIVS
+    AJP C ZWRLFBDKOTYUQG E NHXMIVS - II r

     III
     AB C D E FGHIJKLMNOPQRSTUVWXYZ
-    TA G B P CSDQEUFVNZHYIXJWLRKOM
+    TA G B P CSDQEUFVNZHYIXJWLRKOM - III r

 Now, starting with `S` from the reflector we end up with `P`;  overall, we have `G -> P`.
-Using the simulator below, we will show that `P -> G`.
+Using the simulator below, we will show that `P -> G` as well.
 As mentioned, the operation of the rotors (in this combination and without "rotation") gives 13 pairs of letters which are simply exchanged:

 .. sourcecode:: bash